top of page

 2- Stand in an athletic stance and slowly turn your shoulder one way the the other.
 Then turn your shoulders and hips. compare that to turning your foot.

 3- On an easy green slope, start in an athletic stance feeling your weight on the balls of your feet and chest above, ski straight downhill for three seconds and point both your toes a slight bit one way then back downhill before turning in the other direction.
 Continue making turns and feeling your feet turn as you move downhill.
-Be sure not to turn right away, turn too far, or turn too quick in the other direction before the skis point back downhill.
+Be sure not to turn right away, turn too far, or turn too quick in the other direction before the skis point back downhill or you will turn your shoulders rather than moving from the ground up.

 4- The same start as above push on one big toe and point both big toes to turn, go straight downhill, and push on the other big toe and point both big toes in the other direction.
 Feel the skis turn under your body as you move downhill.
 You should be able to see your ankle flex as you push on the toe, if not try to flex it more.
 Try flexing each ankle three times in each turn.